 Ingredients

-This recipe uses just a handful of pantry-friendly ingredients.
+This recipe uses just a handful of ingredients.

 - Lemons are the name of the game here, 6 big ones to be precise.
-Zest 2 of them first, then juice them and the rest.
+The zest adds big flavor while the juice forms the bulk of the curd filling.

 - Eggs and egg yolks help the curd thicken and set.